-An IC Statement, if properly used, can help SME's to explain why finance is needed, how it will be used and to provide a basis for assessing the degree of risk and the certainty surrounding the finance proposal, hence the way in which the finance proposal is best suited to debt, equity or a mixture of the two.
+An IC Statement, if properly used, can not only help SME's to explain why finance is needed and how it will be used, but also provide a basis for assessing the degree of risk and uncertainty surrounding the finance proposal.
+This is the key to the evaluation of whether the finance proposal is best suited to debt, equity or a mixture of the two.

-An IC statement helps overcome the differences in knowledge between entrepreneurs and financiers (information asymmetries) by providing key points and associated narratives which demonstrate that the SME:
+An IC Statement helps overcome the differences in knowledge between entrepreneurs and financiers (information asymmetries) by providing key points and associated narratives which demonstrate that the SME:

-- Understands its technologies and areas or expertise its skills, competencies and capabilities; - Understands its areas of competitive advantage, its intellectual property (IP) and technical standards related to its products, processes and markets - Understands its customer's needs, wants and aspirations and the value that its products and services are able to deliver to them; - · Understands its markets and how to access them - Has a credible strategy for getting its products and services to market, profitably, despite the competitions; - Has a credible strategy for managing everything needed to manage the overall sequence of activities needed to succeed (e.g. value chain positioning and management of operations); - Is able to substantiate assumptions used in the preparation of financial projections and is able to provide a flow of information to lenders and investors to keep them informed of the way in which the business is progressing.
+- Understands its technologies and areas of expertise its skills, competencies and capabilities; - Understands its areas of competitive advantage, its intellectual property (IP) and the technical standards related to its products, processes and markets; - Understands its customer's needs, wants and aspirations and the value that its products and services are able to deliver to them; - Understands its markets and how to access them; - Has a credible strategy for getting its products and services to market, profitably, despite the competition; - Has a credible strategy for managing everything needed to manage the overall sequence of activities needed to succeed (e.g. value chain positioning and management of operations); - Is able to substantiate the assumptions used in the preparation of financial projections and is able to provide a flow of information to lenders and investors to keep them informed of the way in which the business is progressing.

 Ultimately all forms of external finance should be viewed as providing the cash required to bridge the gap between the need for money now and the generation of money in the future.
-It should also be borne in mind that ultimately a business fails (not initially because of losses) because of its inability to pay bills as they fall due.
+It should also be borne in mind that ultimately a business fails (not initially because of losses) but because of its inability to pay bills as they fall due.

-For lenders (Debt propositions) an IC statement helps to show that the loan is relatively risk free, because of the way the money is to be used and the way in which cash will be generated.
+For lenders (Debt propositions) an IC Statement helps to show that the loan is relatively risk free, because of the way the money is to be used and the way in which cash will be generated.
 This focus on cash flow helps to demonstrate to the bank the ability to cover interest as it falls due and to repay loans in accordance with agreed repayment schedules.

-For investors (Equity propositions) an IC statement helps to show the size of the business opportunity and the most sensible way to invest to maximize the potential return on the investment.
-The focus is still on future cash flows but the return is based on maximizing the market value of the business - hence the market value of the investment.
+For investors (Equity propositions), an IC Statement helps to show the size of the business opportunity and the most sensible way to invest to maximize the potential return on the investment.
+The focus is still on future cash flows, but the return is based on maximizing the market value of the business - hence the market value of the investment.